 At our room at Art of Animation on our last stay, we had access to a kitchenette with microwave.
 Take a look below at how we filled it with food and drinks!

 Alternately, you can use a grocery delivery service or if you have a car, stop by a grocery on your way in.
-See my post on Two Tricks to Save on Dining at Walt Disney World.
+See my post on 5 Hacks to Save on Dining at Walt Disney World.

 4. Allow for a Day Off

 If you can afford it, add a day just to relax at the pool, Disney Springs (formerly Downtown Disney) or the hotel.
 Your feet will thank you :).

 We opted to do the Not so Scary Halloween Party, starting at 7 p.m., on our day off during our last visit in October, but spent the rest of the day sleeping in, swimming and relaxing.

 5. Skip the Souvenirs or Limit to One

 They get you big time on the souvenirs.
 Put some money in your budget for one each or skip them altogether.

 Although I want to take home the entire Disney Christmas store, I manage to resist.
 One year, the only thing we brought home was a comic for my son :).